BCTL-Bordet/BCR_TCR_analyses/README.md

 The files "measures.RDS" and "df_measures.RDS" represent the expected outputs created with script_for_example.R and can be checked to verify the results obtained with the given examples.

-Total runtime for script_for_example.R on a computer with 32GB RAM, Apple M1 Max CPU is 1.683721 secs.
+Total runtime for script_for_example.R on a computer with 32GB RAM, Apple M1 Max CPU is ~1.6-2 seconds.